al-caveman/cavemancms/content_raw/simplerblogs/article.md

 url:https://nginx.org/
 text:nginx

-#  A Simpler Way for Users to Reply to Blogs
+# a simpler way for users to reply to blogs

 Commonly, a web server that's hosting  a blog should: